-In every culture around the world, there is a favourite one-pot dish: Indian Biryani, Vietnamese Pho, Guyanese Pepper Pot and Pelau from Trinidad.
-Pelau is de one-pot dish at the heart of every Trini lime.
+In every culture around the world, there is a favourite one-pot dish: Indian Biryani, Vietnamese Pho, Guyanese Pepper Pot and Pelau.
+Trinidad Pelau is de one-pot dish at the heart of every Trini lime.
+See below a Trinidad pelau recipe is a jhorts your kids will love.

 Pelau / Peleau / Pilau (n) A dish of browned meat, usually small pieces of beef or chicken, with rice, and usual pigeon peas.
 Originated from Farsi ‘pulāo’ a dish of rice boiled with meat, fish or fowl, with spices, raisins etc.’